The Law in Slavery and Freedom: From the Historical to the Contemporary

 In a final unit, we will analyze cases of contemporary slavery and human trafficking, and explore several legal strategies that have been employed to combat such practices, including the use of domestic criminal law, international law, new statutes aimed at human trafficking, and (in the case of Brazil) longstanding labor law.

 Course readings include monographic works by legal scholars and historians, as well as files from Supreme Court cases and everyday legal challenges.
 We will pay particular attention to the cases of The Antelope; Prigg v.
 Pennsylvania; The United States v.
 The Libellants and Claimants of the Schooner Amistad; and Dred Scott v.
 Sandford, from the United States; and the modern case of Siliadin v.
 France, from the European Court of Human Rights.

 Students will work together on panels for the presentation of specific cases.
-Each student will submit two short papers, followed by a somewhat longer (8 to 10 pages) final paper.
-Students wishing to carry out primary research may also enroll for a supplementary credit hour of directed research as Law 800.
+Each student will submit two short papers, followed by a longer primary source document analysis.

 Comments/Suggestions | Site Map | Work Requests | Admin Portal | Disclaimer | Supported Browsers | U of M Home

 University of Michigan.
 All images property of Michigan Law